Distributed optimization over time-varying directed graphs

 Distributed optimization of a sum of convex functions has received a surge of interest in recent years \cite{AN2009, rabbat, johansson, LopesSayed2007, Lobel2011, LobelOF2011, SN2011, nedic-broadcast,ChenSayed2012, Ram2012, Duchi2012}.
 There is now a considerable theory justifying the use of distributed subgradient methods in this setting, and their performance limitations and convergence times are well-understood.
 Moreover, distributed subgradient methods have been used to propose new solutions for a number of problems in distributed control and sensor networks \cite{ram_info,neglia,li-han}.
 However, the works cited above assumed communications among nodes are either fixed or undirected.

-\ao{Our paper is the first to demonstrate a working subgradient protocol in the setting of directed time-varying communications.
+Our paper is the first to demonstrate a working subgradient protocol in the setting of directed time-varying communications.
 We develop a broadcast-based protocol, termed the {\em subgradient-push}, which steers every node to an optimal value under a standard assumption of subgradient boundedness.
 The subgradient-push requires each node to know its out-degree at all times, but beyond this it needs no knowledge of the graph sequence of even of the number of agents to implement.
-Our results show that it converges at a rate of $O \left( \ln t/\sqrt{t} \right)$, where the constant depends, among other factors, on the consensus speed of the corresponding directed graph sequence and a measure of the imbalance of influence among the nodes. }
+Our results show that it converges at a rate of $O \left( \ln t/\sqrt{t} \right)$, where the constant depends, among other factors, on the information diffusion speed of the corresponding directed graph sequence and a measure of the influence imbalance among the nodes.

-Our work is closest to the recent papers \cite{rabbat_allerton2012, rabbat_cdc2012, Gh-Cortes}.
-The papers \cite{rabbat_allerton2012, rabbat_cdc2012} proved the convergence of a subgradient algorithm in a directed but fixed topology; implementation of the protocol appears to require knowledge of the graph or of the number of agents.
+Our work is closest to the recent papers \cite{rabbat_allerton2012, rabbat_cdc2012,Tsianos2011,Tsianos2013, Gh-Cortes}. \aor{The papers \cite{rabbat_allerton2012, rabbat_cdc2012,Tsianos2011,Tsianos2013} proposed a distributed subgradient algorithm which is very similar to the one we study here, involving the introduction of subgradients into an information aggregation procedure known as ``push-sum.''
+The convergence of this scheme for directed but fixed topologies was shown in ~\cite{rabbat_allerton2012, rabbat_cdc2012,Tsianos2011,Tsianos2013}; implementation of the protocol proposed in these papers} appears to require knowledge of the graph or of the number of agents.
 By contrast, our results work in time-varying networks and are fully distributed, requiring no knowledge of either the graph sequence or the number of agents.
 The paper \cite{Gh-Cortes} shows the convergence of a distributed optimization protocol in continuous time, also for directed but fixed graphs; moreover, an additional assumption is made in \cite{Gh-Cortes} that the graph is ``balanced.''